Everything you wanted to know but didn’t know who to ask

 Can children drink kombucha?

 You bet!
 We know lots of kids who have grown up enjoying kombucha (including Remedy Founders Sarah and Emmet‘s own family) and many other types of fermented food and drink.
-Many people start by giving children small amounts.

 Is your drink pasteurised?